Lateran Baptistery

 Around the central area, where is the basin of the font, an octagon is formed by eight porphyry columns, with marble Corinthian capitals and entablature of classical form.
 On the ceiling of the Baptistry is the story of the Battle of the Milvian Bridge (312 AD).
 An ambulatory surrounds the font and outer walls form a larger octagon.
 Attached to one side, towards the Lateran Basilica, is a fine porch with two porphyry columns and richly carved capitals, bases and entablatures.

 The Baptistery was subject to an elaborate restoration during the pontificate of Pope Urban VIII.
-While its interior architecture was consolidated and embellished after plans of Gian Lorenzo Bernini, a fresco cycle with scenes from the life of Constantine was added by Andrea Sacchi on the walls of the ambulatory.
+While its interior architecture was consolidated and embellished after plans of Gian Lorenzo Bernini around 1633, a fresco cycle with scenes from the life of Constantine was added by Andrea Sacchi on the walls of the ambulatory.

 In the meantime the early Christian liturgy of Easter baptisms was reanimated by the Baroque popes, baptizing adult "turchi ed ebrei" ("Turks and Jews") in a public ceremony on Easter eve.

-Its plain brick exterior was later on embellished with a frieze designed by Francesco Borromini in 1657, incorporating the arms of Pope Alexander VII.
+Its plain brick exterior was embellished with a frieze designed by Francesco Borromini in the late 1650s or early 1660s, incorporating the arms of Pope Alexander VII.